paldhous/ucb/2017/dataviz/md_raw/class5.md

 </rows>
 ```

-**[Mr Data Converter](http://shancarter.github.io/mr-data-converter/)** is a web app made by Shan Carter of the graphics team at *The New York Times* that makes it easy to convert data from a spreadsheet or delimited text file to JSON or XML.
+**[Mr Data Converter](https://shancarter.github.io/mr-data-converter/)** is a web app made by Shan Carter, formerly of the graphics team at *The New York Times* and now with [Google Brain](https://research.google.com/teams/brain/), that makes it easy to convert data from a spreadsheet or delimited text file to JSON or XML.

 Copy the data from a `CSV` or tab-delimited text file and paste it into the top box, select the output you want, and it will appear at the bottom.
 You will generally want to select the `Properties` variants of JSON or XML.